ActivityWatch/awesome-activitywatch/README.md

  - [aw-sync-suite](https://github.com/phrp720/aw-sync-suite), a centralized sync solution backed by Prometheus and visualized with Grafana, by @phrp720
  - [activitywatch-exporter](https://github.com/rare-magma/activitywatch-exporter), CLI tool that uploads the ActivityWatch data from the aw-server API to InfluxDB on a daily basis

+# AI/LLM Integrations 🤖

+- [activitywatch-mcp-server](https://github.com/8bitgentleman/activitywatch-mcp-server) - A Model Context Protocol (MCP) server that connects to ActivityWatch, allowing LLMs like Claude to interact with your time tracking data

 # Videos :tv:

 - [ActivityWatch - Application time tracking done well](https://www.youtube.com/watch?v=FIP3Qvja7RM) (2023-2-3)